Church of the Saviour, Tyumen: Stone church

 Before the revolution, the building was reconstructed two times.
 The first one was drafted by architect B. B. Tsinke of the Tobolsk and Siberian eparchy in 1887.
-The westside was fortified by a massive two-floor parvise with cone porches in neorussian style.
+The westside was fortified by a massive two-floor parvise with cone porches in neo russian style.
 The new size crossed the red lines and practically enveloped the church.
 The other reconstruction was proposed by the mayor of Tyumen and the former merchant of the first guild Andrey Tekutyev, the latter of whom for many years, between 1902 and 1916, was churchwarden.